Govind-techie/LeetCode/README.md

   *Given a connected undirected graph with one extra edge added to a tree, find the edge that can be removed so the resulting graph is a tree.
   The solution incrementally adds edges and uses Depth-First Search (DFS) to detect cycles.
 When a cycle is detected upon adding an edge, that edge is the redundant connection.
   Time complexity is **O(V + E)** per edge, where V is the number of vertices and E is the number of edges.*

+- **Problem 207: Course Schedule**
+  *Given the total number of courses and a list of prerequisite pairs, determine if it is possible to finish all courses.
+  The solution models the problem as a directed graph and uses Depth-First Search (DFS) to detect cycles.
+If a cycle is detected, it means there is a circular dependency and not all courses can be completed.
+  Time complexity is **O(V + E)**, where V is the number of courses and E is the number of prerequisite pairs.*

 ---